mattnappo/autodep/README.md

 - [ ] Allow for `Worker`s on different hosts
 - [ ] Make a better mechanism than `thread.sleep` for waiting for a worker to start
     - [ ] Idea: make the worker return `Ready` when its done initializing?
+    - [ ] Idea: have a timeout mechanism?
 - [ ] Run new `./worker` processes procs without cargo
 - [ ] Fix the jank in `all_status`